 The Structure - Your Total Care inspector will inspect entry ways, foundations, siding and porches looking for such symptoms of trouble as sagging roof lines, gaps in or damage to the siding, porches pulling away from the building, obvious signs of rot or insect damage, settlement, certain types of cracks in foundations.
 Inspectors will usually probe the cill or rim and framing where it is exposed, to test for soft or hollow spots caused by rot or pests.

-Heating and Air Conditioning Systems - No matter the time of year the furnace should be tested by turning up the thermostat and checking the response.
+Heating and A/C Systems - No matter the time of year the furnace should be tested by turning up the thermostat and checking the response.
 Air conditioning cannot be checked if the ambient outdoor temperature is below a certain point.
 If the energy source is oil an inspector will check the condition of the tank and any visible lines running from the tank to the furnace.
-Some inspectors will run an efficiency check on the furnace for an additional charge.

 Ventilation - Poor ventilation can lead to rot, mold, poor air quality or excessive energy consumption.
 An inspector should check insulation and vapor barriers in unfinished areas of the attic and in the foundation area and look for the presence and operation of any mechanical ventilation systems in the attic and other high humidity areas such as kitchens and bath.